openrewrite/rewrite-docs/reference/faq.md

 ## Can I create a report or summary of the changes made through OpenRewrite?

+When recipes run with the OSS Maven and Gradle plugins, they produce a summary of what files where changes by which recipes.
+If you'd like more information, then you can look at the data tables additionally produced through [getting started with data tables guide](/running-recipes/data-tables) for OpenRewrite.
+Currently, only the Maven plugin is able to produce data tables; [follow this issue for the Gradle plugin](https://github.com/openrewrite/rewrite-gradle-plugin/issues/201).

-This is currently not possible with OpenRewrite.
-That being said, Moderne offers this functionality through the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) and the [Moderne Platform](https://app.moderne.io/getting-started).
-For more information, check out our [getting started with data tables guide](https://docs.moderne.io/user-documentation/data-tables).
+Moderne offers this functionality through the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) and the [Moderne Platform](https://app.moderne.io/getting-started).
+For more information, check out [getting started with data tables guide](https://docs.moderne.io/user-documentation/data-tables) in the Moderne docs.

 ## I want to exclude a single recipe from a collection of recipes.